Piotr-Bednarek/game-of-life-js/README.md

 # Simple representation of Conway's Game of Life in JavaScript
-> you can view it at https://simplegameoflife.netlify.app/
+> You can view it at https://simplegameoflife.netlify.app/